For the future of research

 Ylva Söderfeldt

 As a new researcher in the Swedish system, you face a series of questions about what applies to academic merits, and what the networks look like, but also concrete practical questions.
-To make things easier, SUA has developed a guide that helps navigate Swedish academia and avoid time-consuming o…
+To make things easier, Young Academy of Sweden has developed a guide that helps navigate Swedish academia and av…

 erc